magnolialogic/swiftui-apnsManager/README.md

 ## Implementation

 1. Check out `PushNotificationManager.swift` and add to your Xcode 12 project
-2. Add `@UIApplicationDelegateAdaptor private var appDelegate: AppDelegate` to your `@main` block and `@ObservedObject var settings = Settings.sharedManager` to your ContentView like so:
+2. Add `@UIApplicationDelegateAdaptor private var appDelegate: AppDelegate` to your app 's `@main` block, and add `@ObservedObject var settings = Settings.sharedManager` to your ContentView like so:

 #### MyApp.swift
 ```swift